stella-project/stella-app/README.md

 1. Set up the `stella-server` first.
 It will provide the shared Docker network.
 2. Build the `stella-app` with Docker: `docker-compose up -d`

+**A setup guide for the entire infrastructure can be found [here](https://github.com/stella-project/stella-server/blob/master/doc/README.md).**

 ## Citation

 We provide citation information via the [CITATION file](./CITATION.cff).
 If you use `stella-app` in your work, please cite our repository as follows: